Enrollment for many on-campus as well as online summer sessions is

 CREATING POSITIVE, CONFIDENCE-BUILDING EXPERIENCES

-Rising 1st graders will develop storytelling skills, campers entering grades 2-5 write an eBook, and campers entering grades 6-8 create a blog about any topic they choose.
+Rising 1st graders will develop storytelling skills, campers entering grades 2-5 write an eBook, and campers entering grades 6-8 create a podcast about any topic they choose.
 From sports and video games to princesses and ponies, we’re less concerned with the topic and more focused on your child having fun with writing while applying the new skills he or she is learning at camp.

 Middle School Program